Study Abroad in Athens, Greece

 We place a high priority on safety, housing location, and proximity to school.
 Housing includes wifi and is located in safe neighborhoods within a reasonable distance from school.
 All ACG housing is located a short walk from campus (approximately 10-25 minutes.

-Students will complete a Housing Request Form after being accepted to the program.
-Students are then placed within the ACG housing pool while accommodating as many preferences as possible.
 The vast majority of rooms are double occupancy.
 A limited number of single rooms or studio apartments with private bathrooms are available for a supplemental fee for students with a medically documented need, and on a first come, first served basis.

 The majority of apartments/units are shared by 4-8 students, though there are a few smaller and larger units as well.